Robyn Benincasa

 Most senior teams have never been tested in conditions where everyone is exhausted, the plan has failed, and quitting is on the table.
 They look cohesive in good weather.
 The question buyers actually have is what their leadership group will do at hour 36, when fatigue, blame and ego start arriving in the same room.

-Robyn Benincasa is a World Champion adventure racer, San Diego firefighter and author who teaches senior teams how to hold together when the conditions get bad enough to expose them.
+Robyn Benincasa is a two-time World Champion adventure racer, San Diego firefighter and New York Times bestselling author who teaches senior teams the extreme teamwork that keeps them performing when conditions turn against them.

 Full Profile